input-output-hk/Alonzo-testnet/Alonzo-tutorials/Validator_scripts_tutorial.md

 * A validator script

   * It’s generated from a validator function
-  * The code is stored as part of the transaction.
+  * The code is not stored on the blockchain, *until* the reedemer transaction actually executes.
   * You need to calculate it’s address with `scriptAddress`